Part 7 of The Founder's Guide to AI-Enabled Roll-Ups

 Integration is exhausting.
 The volume of meetings, decisions, and demands increases dramatically while the rewards—the satisfaction of building something that's yours—diminish.

 Set boundaries where you can.
 Not every integration meeting requires your presence.
-Not every platform request deserves your time on the weekend.
+Not every platform request deserves your weekend.
 The transition will take years; you can't sprint the whole way.

 Stay Engaged Without Overcommitting